 Ginsenosides Rb1, Rb2 , Rc , Re , Rf and Rg1 have been shown to have their reversible binding to GABA A and GABA B receptors ( Kimura1994igw ).
 The total saponin fraction as well as pure ginsenosides Re and Rf enhance the binding of flunitrazepam (Rohypnol) to GABA receptors ( Kimura1994igw ).

 Total GABAergic effect of ginseng

-The Panax quinquefolius extract at a dose of 3μg dry matter per milliliter dampened the activity of neurons in the brain stem (specifically nucleus tractus solitaria , rat) and counteracting 27% of the vagus irritation, twice less than the reference GABA agonist muscimol at the end.
+The Panax quinquefolius extract at a dose of 3μg of dry matter per milliliter dampened brain neuronal activity (specifically, the nucleus tractus solitaria , rat) and counteracting 27% vagal irritation, twice less than the reference GABA agonist muscimol at the end.
 30 μM.
 However, ginseng is not an agonist but a stabilizer: Ginseng extract protects neurons from higher doses of muscimol and this effect of ginseng is not a reversible GABA A bikunculin antagonist ( Yuan1998mag ).
 This would most likely indicate a neurosteroidal stabilizing effect.
 Also in panaxoside- majonoside-R 2 , its anti-stress action is shown to be at least partly due to the effect on GABA A receptors ( Huong1998aem ).

 - The sedative effect of Bajkal canine can be blocked by the GABA antagonist bikuline ( Chang2011beb ).